 3. Place the lamb chops on a plate and sprinkle fresh sea salt and fresh ground pepper* on top.
-Although the lamb chops are mouthwatering with only salt and pepper, the herbs de Provence take them to the next level.
+Although the lamb chops are mouthwatering with only salt and pepper, herbs de Provence take them to the next level.
 You can use herbs de Provence on almost anything, so it's worth having in your kitchen.
-You can also add fresh rosemary or one of my secret ingredients—Arnaud's Sel de Geurande with lemon zest and wild fennel.
+You can also add fresh rosemary or one of my secret ingredients—Arnaud's Sel de Guerande with lemon zest and wild fennel.

 5. Pick up the lamb chops and nibble until you clean the bone.
 The most flavorful meat is on the bone.

 The success of a dish starts with the quality of the ingredients.
-You can find a rack of lamb at your local butcher.
+You can find a rack of lamb at your local butcher’s shop.
 I often buy lamb chops for this recipe at Costco.
 The brand is Rastelli's, and the price is very reasonable.
-"Rastelli's is;
+Rastelli's is:

-These lamb chops are delicious with only salt and pepper, but the quality of salt and pepper makes all the difference.
+Lamb chops are delicious with only salt and pepper, but the quality of salt and pepper makes all the difference.
 Try French sea salt, and always use fresh ground pepper.
 High-quality salt and pepper are both flavorful and offer health benefits.